 Extensions are editable directly from the extensions view.
 Expand an extension and adjust the configuration.
 As changes are detected the Save/Publish button will turn orange to indicate unsaved changes exist.

-There are two ways to change the order in which your extensions execute: by scope (and execution) and by position.
+Use the Load Order Manager to change order of extensions.
+There are two ways to change the order that extensions execute: by scope and by position.

 An easy way create an extension is by copying an existing one that has similar functionality.